-Teachers, parents face new challenge: Detecting when students use AI for school assignments
+Teachers, parents face new challenge: detecting when students use AI for school assignments

 Surely there are ways to detect when students use AI?

 TurnItIn.com says it can do that -- to a degree.
-But experts such as Joseph say one big sign of AI use is "blandness."
+But experts say one big sign of AI use is simply blandness.